-Holography is a technique where collimated visible wavelength lasers are used to directly write an interference pattern inside the volume of light-sensitive material (photopolymer) in order to offer highly transparent optical filters and holographic optical elements.
+Holography is a technique where collimated visible wavelength lasers are used to directly write an interference pattern inside the volume of light-sensitive material (photopolymer) in order to produce highly transparent optical filters and holographic optical elements.
 For some product lines that require large surface areas, this is combined with a proprietary scanning technique, where the lasers, optically or mechanically, directly write nano-patterns to cover large surface areas with nanometer accuracy.

-The Company's current principal product relating to holography technology is metaAlR[®] laser glare protection eyewear.
-The Company has co-developed an eyewear product with Airbus that has been engineered to provide laser glare protection for pilots, military and law enforcement using the Company's holography technology. metaAlR[®] is a holographic optical filter developed using nano-patterned designs that block and deflect specific colors or wavelengths of light.
-The Company launched metaAIR with strategic and exclusive distribution partner, Satair, a wholly owned Airbus company and started producing and selling metaAIR® in April 2019.
-During 2019, the Company had certain yield issues while processing its lenses with a subcontractor, which it expects to overcome in 2020.
+The Company's current principal product relating to holography technology is metaAIR[®] laser glare protection eyewear.
+The Company has co-developed an eyewear product with Airbus that has been engineered to provide laser glare protection for pilots, military and law enforcement using the Company's holography technology. metaAIR[®] is a holographic optical filter developed using nano-patterned designs that block and deflect specific colors or wavelengths of light.
+The Company launched metaAIR with strategic and exclusive distribution partner, Satair, a wholly owned Airbus company and started producing and selling metaAIR[®] in April 2019.
+During 2019, the Company had certain yield issues while processing its lenses with a subcontractor, which it expects to overcome.
 The scale-up and specification for the raw photopolymer material used to produce the eyewear was successfully finalized in 2019.

-The Company's current product in development relating to holography technology is metaVISIONTM, a holographic optical element ("HOEs").
-The Company is using its know-how on holography to design and manufacture HOEs.
-HOEs are a core component in the display of augmented reality smart glass products, as well as (in their larger version) in Heads-Up Displays ("HUDs") in automobiles and aircrafts.
+The Company's current product in development that utilizes its proprietary holography technology is metaOPTIXTM, a holographic optical elements ("HOEs").
+HOEs are a core component in the display of augmented reality smart glasses products, as well as (in their larger version) in Heads-Up Displays ("HUDs") in automobiles and aircrafts.
 The HOEs require precise control of the nanostructures recorded in them, which is a core expertise of the Company.
 The Company is currently seeking a strategic partner to commercialize metaVISIONTM in the consumer electronics, aerospace and automotive industries.

 The Company operates its holographic division from Dartmouth, Nova Scotia, Canada.
-During Q2-2020, the Company recorded development revenue of \$289,729 (Q2-2019 - \$176,284) from its holography technology and \$Nil product sales from it's metaAIR eyewear (Q2-2019 - \$10,686).
-For H1-2020, the Company recorded development revenue of \$634,182 (H1-2020 - \$352,568) from its holography technology and \$2,615 (H1-2019 - \$10,686) from product sales of it's metaAIR eyewear.
+During Q3-2020, the Company recorded development revenue of \$222,997 (Q3-2019 - \$176,284) from its holography technology and \$Nil product sales from it's metaAIR eyewear (Q3-2019 - \$627).
+For nine months ended September 30, 2020, the Company recorded development revenue of \$857,179 (2019 - \$528,853) from its holography technology and \$2,615 (2019 - \$11,315) from product sales of it's metaAIR eyewear.